Connecticut Girl, 3, Victim of Fatal Accident, 1 Driver Arrested

-Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 16, 2014 in Fatal Motor Vehicle Accidents
+Posted On behalf of Michael D'Amico of D'Amico & Pettinicchi, LLC on Mar 16, 2014 in Car Accidents

 The negligent acts of one driver can lead to accidents that result in serious injuries -- or worse -- for others.
 Families are devastated when their loved one is the victim of a fatal accident, particularly when that victim is a young child.
 A Connecticut man was arrested in connection with a two vehicle crash that took the life of a 3-year-old girl.